 6. POP PAN

 My love for scallion-flavored foods began here.
 Pop Pan are buttery crackers that have scallion flavor.
-I can no longer eat too many of these at a time because the fat in the crackers leave a strange coating in my mouth.
+I can no longer eat too many of these at a time because the fat in the crackers leaves a strange coating in my mouth.

 7. FRENCH BISCUITS